Food

 House

-Puppies have a strong natural instinct to avoid soiling their own area.
+Training puppies have a strong natural instinct to avoid soiling their own area.

 If you are consistent and patient, this natural urge for cleanliness